meeeejin/SWE3033-F2021/README.md

 ## Contact

-For general questions and comments about this course, please contact the teaching assistant: Mijin An (meeeejin@skku.edu or meeeeejin@gmail.com)
+If you have any questions about this course, please contact the teaching assistant: Mijin An (meeeejin@skku.edu) and Jong-Hyeok Park (akindo19@skku.edu).